monarch-initiative/biolink-api/CONTRIBUTING.md

 ### Respond to TravisCI tests

 The GitHub Pull Request mechanism is designed to allow review and refinement of code prior to its final merge to the shared repo.
-After creating your Pull Request, the TravisCI tests for monarch-app will be executed automatically, ensuring that the code that 'worked fine' on your development machine also works in the production-like environment provided by TravisCI.
+After creating your Pull Request, the TravisCI tests for biolink-api will be executed automatically, ensuring that the code that 'worked fine' on your development machine also works in the production-like environment provided by TravisCI.
 The current status of the tests can be found near the bottom of the individual PR page, to the right of the Merge Request symbol:
 ![](docs/images/githubTestProgress.png)
 ![](docs/images/githubTestStatus.png)